 Luckily we have a decent size living room at the back of the house, but I still felt like baby stuff was all over my house.

-You can get travel versions of both of these now that are a bit smaller and collapsible.
+You can get travel versions of both of these products now.
+They are a bit smaller and collapsible.

 They Often End Up Being “Babysitters”

 I did it because it allowed me to have 2 free hands and it kept them entertained (and safe, for the most part) for half an hour or so.

 The “Developmental” Toys Attached Can Be Purchased Separately